 Any item made of wood constructed or refinished by the member, appropriate for their age, skills and ability in this project.
 Pre-cut kits assembled by the member are not acceptable.
 Exhibits must be portable, and cannot be exhibited on a trailer.
+(Exhibitors will be allowed to drive to the 4-H Tents for drop-off and pick-up of these exhibit items.)

 Any item made of wood constructed or refinished by the member, appropriate for their age, skills and ability in this project.
 Pre-cut kits assembled by the member are not acceptable.
 Exhibits must be portable, and cannot be exhibited on a trailer.
+(Exhibitors will be allowed to drive to the 4-H Tents for drop-off and pick-up of these exhibit items.

 Any item made of wood constructed or refinished by the member, appropriate for their age, skills and ability in this project.
 Pre-cut kits assembled by the member are not acceptable.
 Exhibits must be portable, and cannot be exhibited on a trailer.
+(Exhibitors will be allowed to drive to the 4-H Tents for drop-off and pick-up of these exhibit items.)

-✓ Woodworking Ready4Life Challenge (SF 50362)
+□ Woodworking Ready4Life Challenge: (SF 50362)

-Open to 11- to 18-year-olds enrolled in any Woodworking project
+(Open to 11- to 18-year-olds enrolled in any Woodworking project)